EXCELLENCE IN THE CARE OF AGING

 The Center for the Study of Aging and Human Development was one of five centers for aging research established by the Surgeon General of the United States in 1955.
 It is the only continuously funded member of the original group.
 With more than 126 Faculty (Senior Fellows) and core staff members garnering and more than $20 million in annual age-related research funding, it remains a vital national resource for the study of aging.
 Current research includes studies of age-related functional decline and dysmobility, genomic, proteonic and metabolomic biomarkers of aging, exercise, osteoporosis, Alzheimer’s disease, cancer and aging, viral diseases of aging, depression in later life, caregiver stress, and religion/spirituality and health.
 The Center also is involved in an ambitious program designed to identify and educate future geriatricians.

 Duke’s research and teaching programs in geriatrics are among the nation’s oldest.
 Geriatric Medicine at Duke has been a major strength of the Aging Center since 1984 with the creation of the Geriatric Division in the Department of Medicine and the Center.
 The Division of Geriatrics has distinguished itself as a leader in clinical care, research, and education.
 This sustained success is due in large part to its visionary leadership and abundant resources, including grants to the Aging Center such as the Claude D. Pepper OAIC and Hartford Center of Excellence.
 The VA Medical Center also hosts a Geriatrics Research, Education, and Clinical Center which is closely integrated with the Center.
-The Medicine/Dentistry Postgraduate Training Grant from the Department of Health and Human Services supports the fellowship program.
-These resources provide critical support and stability that allow the division to continue to provide excellent training for fellows and junior faculty.
-The Division has committed itself to placing its best trainees in leadership positions around the nation.
+The Division’s Geriatrics Fellowship Training Program has committed itself to placing its best trainees in leadership positions around the nation.
 We count numerous division chiefs and program directors among our former fellows and junior faculty.

 Until recently, most Americans regarded aging as inevitable and undesirable.
 Growing older was seen as a process over which individuals had little control, much less as something that could be done well.
 Old age–the trip “over the hill”–was something to postpone for as long as possible.